CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricSwitchProfileAllOf.md

 `func (o *FabricSwitchProfileAllOf) UnsetConfigChangeDetails()`

 UnsetConfigChangeDetails ensures that no value is present for ConfigChangeDetails, not even an explicit nil
-### GetConfigResult

-`func (o *FabricSwitchProfileAllOf) GetConfigResult() FabricConfigResultRelationship`

-GetConfigResult returns the ConfigResult field if non-nil, zero value otherwise.

-### GetConfigResultOk

-`func (o *FabricSwitchProfileAllOf) GetConfigResultOk() (*FabricConfigResultRelationship, bool)`

-GetConfigResultOk returns a tuple with the ConfigResult field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConfigResult

-`func (o *FabricSwitchProfileAllOf) SetConfigResult(v FabricConfigResultRelationship)`

-SetConfigResult sets ConfigResult field to given value.

-### HasConfigResult

-`func (o *FabricSwitchProfileAllOf) HasConfigResult() bool`

-HasConfigResult returns a boolean if a field has been set.

 ### GetRunningWorkflows

 `func (o *FabricSwitchProfileAllOf) GetRunningWorkflows() []WorkflowWorkflowInfoRelationship`